Cicy29/LandingPageCF/README.md

 COMMENTS:

-If I had more time I would
+If I had more time I would:

 - display the course info
 - display the total price based on the user's geolocalisation